Occupational segregation in a Roy model with composition preferences: Roy model with composition preferences

 where~$\mu_{1t}^*=\mu_tr_t^*,$ $\mu_{2t}^*=\mu_t(1-r_t^*)$, $\mu_j^*=\mu_{jw}^*+\mu_{jm}^*$, $j\in\{1,2\}$, and where the probability is computed with respect to the distribution of potential incomes.
 After some rearrangement, this is equivalent to

 where~$\Delta_t:=Y_{1t}-Y_{2t}$, $r_t^*:=\mu_{1t}^*/\mu_t$, $r:=\mu_w/\mu_m$, and~$g_t$ is defined for each~$(x,y,z),$ by

 In the case of a corner equilibrium, the requirement is that the tail of the distribution of sector~1 advantage is not fat enough to overwhelm the disutility of being in a very small minority.
-For example,~$(r_w^*=0,r_m^*>0)$ can only be an equilibrium composition if for any small mass~$\delta>0$, the tail of type~$w$'s sector~$1$ advantage~$F_{\Delta_w}^{-1}(1-\delta)$ is smaller than the disutility~$g_w(\delta,r_m^*,1/r)$ of being in a small minority.
+For example,~$(r_w^*=0,r_m^*>0)$ can only be an equilibrium composition if the tail of group~$w$'s sector~$1$ advantage~$F_{\Delta_w}^{-1}(1)$ is smaller than the disutility~$g_w(0,r_m^*,1/r)$ of being in a small minority.